mattermost/docs/source/guides/community-chat.rst

-Mattermost Community Chat Server
+Mattermost Community Collaboration Server
 ================================

-Mattermost hosts a chat server at `community.mattermost.com <https://community.mattermost.com/login>`__ to connect our team with our larger contributor and user community.
+Mattermost hosts a collaboration and chat server at `community.mattermost.com <https://community.mattermost.com/login>`__ to connect our team with our larger contributor and user community.
 This server is open to everyone, and we welcome anyone who wants to participate in our community to sign up.

-We have many channels on our community chat server you can join.
+We have many channels on our community server you can join.
 Here are some of the more popular channels.

 **General purpose channels**